tornqvistmax/RISE_ASSIGNMENT/README.md

 # RISE ASSIGNMENT
 Assignment for Research Engineer position at RISE.

 This project was built as an assignment for a Research position at RISE.
 Due to the automatic creation of the requirements file, additional automatically installed packages in the Google Collab environment have also been included.
-As such, the first cell of the notebook can also be used as a reference if the project is being runned in a local environment.
+As such, the first cell of the notebook can also be used as a reference if the project is being run in a local environment.

 The following project was largely built on top of the tutorial on token classification provided by HuggingFace: https://huggingface.co/learn/nlp-course/chapter7/2?fw=pt.
 However, the contents of the file have been partly adjusted in order to fit with the details given in the assignment description.
 As such, the project implements two BERT-base models (https://huggingface.co/bert-base-cased) fine-tuned on two separate alternations of the same dataset (https://huggingface.co/datasets/Babelscape/multinerd?row=17) but tested on the same test set.
 Thus, model A acknowledges all 30 NER tags in the given dataset while training.
 Contrastingly, model B only acknowledges 10 of the NER tags in the training set.
 Consequently, all other NER tags are seen as non-entities.